-The City of Brampton has over 600,000 residents, in the next 25 years it is expected to rise exponentially.
-The Province of Ontario has designated it as an urban growth area and by 2031, the population is expected to grow to 725,000.
+The City of Brampton has over 600,000 residents, and it is expected to rise exponentially in the next 25 years.
+The Province of Ontario has designated it as an urban growth area, and by 2031, the population is expected to grow to 725,000.
 It is one of Canada’s largest and fastest growing municipalities.
 It has the 2nd highest growth rate among the nation’s 25 largest cities.
 It is also ranked the 3rd-most populous borough in the Greater Golden Horseshoe Region, trailing Toronto and Mississauga.
-The average household income of $89,010.
-The area has seen a huge inflow of South Asian immigrants particularly because of its proximity to the Lester B. Pearson International Airport, not to mention the exorbitant value of living, real estate and taxes in the neighbouring Toronto area.
-It’s known for having an excessive high number of children, young kids, and car users.
-It is a diversified municipality noted for a wide variety of Punjabi, Hindi, Gujarati, Urdu, Portuguese and Dutch speakers.
+The average household income is $89,010.
+The area has seen a huge inflow of South Asian immigrants because of its proximity to the Lester B. Pearson International Airport, not to mention the exorbitant value of living, real estate and taxes in the neighbouring Toronto area.
+It’s known for having an incredibly high number of children, young kids, and car users.
+It is a diverse municipality noted for a wide variety of Punjabi, Hindi, Gujarati, Urdu, Portuguese and Dutch speakers.

-It is a primary appointed growth area in the GTA and a vital regional node with institutional, civic, cultural and entertainment facilities as well as commercial and industrial employment and residential region.
+It is a primary appointed growth area in the GTA and a vital regional node with institutional, civic, cultural and entertainment facilities as well as commercial and industrial employment opportunities within the residential region.

 City of Brampton

 Brampton is a suburban city in the greater Toronto Area in Peel region, it’s Canada’s “flower city,” a neighbourhood which portrays an imminent juxtaposition of the old meeting the new.